6190 Powers Ferry Rd NW, Suite 520, Atlanta, GA 30339 | In-Person and Online Therapy Sessions | 678-888-1717

 For children dealing with trauma or intense fears, EMDR helps the brain reprocess distressing memories.
 Through an eight‑phase approach that includes preparation, assessment, desensitization and installation of positive beliefs, EMDR has been extensively researched and shown to reduce the emotional distress associated with traumatic experiences.

-WHAT TO EXPECT: OUR THREE-STEP PROCESS
+WHAT TO EXPECT IN CHILD THERAPY: OUR THREE-STEP PROCESS IN ATLANTA

-1. Connect with us.
+Connect with us.
 Schedule a free consultation (10–15 minutes) using the button below or call our office.
 We’ll listen to your concerns and match your family with a therapist who specializes in your child’s age and challenges.

-2. Comprehensive assessment.
+Comprehensive assessment.
 During the first session, we’ll gather information about your child’s history, strengths and goals.
 You’ll learn more about evidence‑based therapies and together we’ll develop a personalized treatment plan.

-MEET OUR THERAPISTS
+MEET OUR PLAY THERAPISTS IN OUR SANDY SPRINGS OFFICE

 Aurélie Weinstein